hkauhanen/sanguche/README.md

 Data analysis code for the paper:

 > Deepthi Gopal, Henri Kauhanen, Christopher Kitching, Tobias Galla & Ricardo Bermúdez-Otero (in prep.)
 Contact helps dispreferred combinations of typological features to survive: geospatial evidence.
-Manuscript, Universities of Uppsala, Konstanz and Manchester.
+Manuscript, Universities of Uppsala, Konstanz, Manchester, and the Balearic Isles.

 Requirements:

-- Julia (version 1.10.4)
+- Julia (both versions 1.5.3 and 1.10.4)
-- R (version 4.2.2 or newer)
+- R (version 4.2.2)
+- MrBayes version FIXME with BEAGLE and MPI support
+- RevBayes version FIXME
 - GNU make
+- Bash
 - an internet connection (to download the WALS and Grambank datasets and great-circle distances)